bryant1410/surfiki-refine-elasticsearch/README.md

 	$ npm install -g sm

-	Install and build modules
+	Install and build modules (from the Surfiki Refine Repo on your filesystem)

 	$ cd cloud9
 	$ sm install

-	Install cloud9 (from the Surfiki Refine Repo) as an upstart job
+	Install cloud9 (from the Surfiki Refine Repo on  your filesystem) as an upstart job

 	$ cp cloud9.conf /etc/init/
 	$ start cloud9